Seattle Mock Expansion Draft: Built For Future

 RELATED: Seattle Names Francis General Manager – Report

-This is the second of a three-part series conducting mock expansion drafts for Seattle, with this team built for the future.
+This is the second of a three-part series conducting mock expansion drafts for Seattle, with this team built for the future — featuring an under-25 core that could grow together complemented by a handful of expensive veterans to lead the way in the present.

 By icing this roster for 2019-20, Seattle would be accepting of initial growing pains in hopes of ensuring long-term triumphs.

-Making the playoffs wouldn’t be the primary goal — or the expectation — for Seattle’s first season.
-But this core could develop together and potentially blossom into something special that could be sustained for upwards of a decade through a patient draft-and-develop approach.
+Making the playoffs wouldn’t be the primary goal — or the expectation — for Seattle’s first season, but this group could potentially blossom into something special that could be sustained for upwards of a decade through a patient draft-and-develop approach.

 With that plan in place, Seattle will use most of their selections on promising young talent.
 But Seattle still needs to reach the cap floor of $60.2 million for 2019-20, so that will require making a few trades to take on other team’s bad contracts — or simply expensive contracts — in return for more futures in the form of exempt prospects and entry draft picks.